Urology of Greater Atlanta

 • Split urine stream (also called urinary spraying)

-Your doctor at Urology of Greater Atlanta provides a thorough physical exam and extensive lab tests to identify prostatitis.
-They order a urinalysis and a urine culture to check for the presence of the bacteria that cause prostatitis.
+Your doctor at Urology of Greater Atlanta will conduct a thorough physical exam and even run some extensive lab tests to identify prostatitis.
+They may also order a urinalysis and a urine culture to check for the presence of the bacteria that cause prostatitis.
 Your doctor might also suggest a semen culture to determine if bacteria is leaking from the prostate.

 In some cases, your doctor might order an ultrasound or a cystoscopy to look inside your prostate and bladder to look for a pocket of infection (also known as an abscess) or another issue that could be causing your infection.

-If you have any prostatitis symptoms, call Urology of Greater Atlanta or book an appointment online today.
+If you have any prostatitis symptoms or a experiencing a prostatitis flare up, call Urology of Greater Atlanta or book an appointment online today!
+Our prostate specialists are ready to give you the attention and quality care you’re looking for.

 Prostatitis is a painful condition characterized by infection or inflammation in the prostate.
 There are several types of prostatitis, including: